Foxy/foxy-contentful-nextjs-example-site/README.md

 ### Get the required environment variables

-From your contentful space, go to **Settings > API keys**.
+From your Contentful space, go to **Settings > API keys**.
 There will be an example Content delivery / preview token - you can use these API keys or create a new key.

 - `CONTENTFUL_SPACE_ID` should be the **Space ID** field of your API Key

 - `CONTENTFUL_ACCESS_TOKEN` should be the **[Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) - access token** field of your API key

-- `NEXT_PUBLIC_FOXY_SUBDOMAIN` should be the Foxy store subdomain.
+- `NEXT_PUBLIC_FOXY_SUBDOMAIN` should be the Foxy store subdomain, which can be found in the Foxy admin [Dashboard](https://admin.foxycart.com/admin.php).
 For exmaple, if your store domain is `foxy-demo.foxycart.com`, the subdomain would be `foxy-demo`

+- `FOXY_STORE_SECRET` is required only if you want to enable [Foxy HMAC cart validation](https://wiki.foxycart.com/v/2.0/hmac_validation).
+To get this variable value, go to [Advanced Settings](https://admin.foxycart.com/admin.php?ThisAction=EditAdvancedFeatures) in the Foxy admin.
+Look for the "store secret" setting, click the "Show" button, and copy the value in the text box.
+Also, you need to check the "would you like to enable cart validation?" option in the same section

 ### Deploy to Vercel with one click